raoconnor/raoconnor.github.io/_posts/2025-12-26-Nutanix Migration Lab-Part-3.md

 ### 3) VM Preparation

-Choose manual preperation – as these are older systems, there are a number of dependencies that we need resolve first For all depedancies I will use minimal supported or the next version rather than the latest
+Choose manual preparation – as these are older systems, there are a number of dependencies that we need resolve first (For all depedancies I will use minimal supported or the next version rather than the latest)

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove4.png" width="700"></kbd>